-Our prices vary depending on the location, but the average price of a Bare funeral is around $2,000.
-We can also help you plan a personalised memorial for an additional fee.
+Our prices vary depending on the location, but *the average price of an at-need Bare funeral is around $2,100.
+(Please note that prices vary depending on location) We can also help you plan a personalised memorial for an additional fee.

 Our article How to plan a DIY funeral or memorial offers more tips on how you can save money by making many of the arrangements with out a funeral director.